 It’s been a little over 3 years since our family has paid for cable TV, and truth be told we don’t miss it a bit.
 We don’t miss the cable-only TV shows, we don’t miss the special offerings such as the home improvement channels or science channels, and we certainly don’t miss paying the $60+ a month in cash that we were doling out to the cable company.

 We brought our TV bill down from $720+ a year to $108 a year simply by switching to Netflix.
 Streaming services such as Netflix and Hulu offer many of the same great shows that cable or satellite offer, but for a fraction of the cost.
-In today’s post, we’ll do a side-by-side comparison of Netflix vs Hulu so that you can explore the benefits of dumping your satellite or cable service for a streaming program.
+In today’s post, we’ll do a side-by-side comparison of Netflix vs Hulu so that you can explore the benefits of getting rid of your satellite or cable service for a streaming program.

 Differences Between Hulu & Netflix